 I have a bachelor's degree in physics from Grinnell College and a graduate certificate in science writing from the University of California, Santa Cruz.

-I live near Boston with my husband, a computer programmer and recovering science writer, our son and a cat.
+I live near Boston with my husband, a computer programmer and recovering science writer, and our son.